Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-for-a-consumer-with-kong-gateway.md

       include_content: cleanup/products/gateway
 ---

-## Steps
+## 1. Enable authentication

+You need [authentication](/authentication/) to identify a consumer and apply rate limiting.
+This example uses the [Key Authentication](/plugins/key-auth) plugin, but you can use any authentication plugin that you prefer.

-1. Add the following content to `kong.yaml` to enable the Key Authentication plugin.
-You need [authentication](/authentication/) to identify the consumer and apply rate limiting.
+Add the following content to `kong.yaml` to enable the plugin globally, which means it applies to all Kong Gateway services and routes:

-{% capture plugin %}
 {% entity_examples %}
 entities:
   plugins: